-Scallion Pancakes (蔥油餅), just like how you would find them on the bustling streets of Taipei.
-Crispy, flaky, and chewy at the same time.
-One of life’s greatest joys.
+Home-style Scallion Pancakes (蔥油餅), just like how you would find them at restaurants and homes in Taipei, Taiwan.
+Crispy, flaky, and chewy at the same time — a perfect balance.

 Another version popular in Taiwan and Shandong is the Flaky Scallion Pancake, also known as 蔥抓餅 (Cong Zhua Bing).
 This one also has many different methods; mine involves cutting the dough into pasta-like strands, then stacking each strand on top of one another to form a new pancake.
 It yields super flaky scallion pancakes because you are essentially pre-separating and pre-forming the layers.
 I have a detailed guide here.